paykoob/MoSync/rules/readme.txt

 # Options
 Workfiles can take command-line arguments.
-If they're on the form "KEY=value", then they're an option, which are by default saved as constants in your workfile.
+If they're on the form "KEY=value", then they're options, which are made available as Ruby constants.

 # Targets